Tony Luis Destroys Ramirez, Impressive in Ring Return!

 With the win, Luis’s record improves to 26-3 9 KO’s and marks an impressive seven-fight win streak.

 With the win, Luis improves to 26-3 with 9 KO’s.
-He has not lost a bout since 2015 when he dropped a disputed decision against Derry Matthews for the interim lightweight title.
-Since then he has won seven strait bouts.
+He is undefeated since 2015 having dropped a highly disputed twelve-round decision against Derry Matthews for the interim WBA Lightweight Title.
+Since then he has won seven straight fights.